| |

 This pair of knitted arm warmers have a textured Celtic cable stitch pattern as the main design.

-The cable stitch and colors of the design have been chosen with inspiration from the TV show Outlander.
+The cable stitch and design colors have been chosen with inspiration from the TV show Outlander.

-Scroll down to view the free pattern on the site or you can purchase a printer-friendly, ad-free PDF in my shop here.
+Please scroll down to view the free pattern on the site, or you can purchase a printer-friendly, ad-free PDF in my shop here.

 knitted arm warmers in worsted weight yarn